needle-mirror/com.unity.entities/Documentation~/ecs_entities_foreach.md

 [!code-cs[lambda-params](../DocCodeSamples.Tests/LambdaJobExamples.cs#lambda-params-many)]

+> [!NOTE]
-**Note:** The default limit of eight arguments for a ForEach lambda function was chosen because declaring too many delegates and overloads has a negative effect on IDE performance.
+> The default limit of eight arguments for a ForEach lambda function was chosen because declaring too many delegates and overloads has a negative effect on IDE performance.
 A unique delegate type and ForEach overload is required for each combination of ref/in/value and number of arguments.

 <a name="component-parameters"></a>
 ### Component parameters